Ku Klux Klan: First Klan

-The first Klan had mixed results in terms of achieving its objectives.
-It seriously weakened the Black political leadership through its use of assassinations and threats of violence, and it drove some people out of politics.
-On the other hand, it caused a sharp backlash, with passage of federal laws that historian Eric Foner says were a success in terms of "restoring order, reinvigorating the morale of Southern Republicans, and enabling Blacks to exercise their rights as citizens".
-Historian George C. Rable argues that the Klan was a political failure and therefore was discarded by the Democratic Party leaders of the South.
-He says:
+The first Klan had mixed results in achieving its objectives; although it significantly weakened black political leadership through assassinations and threats of violence, driving some individuals out of public life, it also provoked a strong backlash, including the passage of federal legislation that historian Eric Foner describes as successful in "restoring order, reinvigorating the morale of Southern Republicans, and enabling blacks to exercise their rights as citizens".
+Historian George C. Rable argues that the Klan was ultimately a political failure and was therefore abandoned by Democratic Party leaders in the South.
+He writes:

 The Klan declined in strength in part because of internal weaknesses; its lack of central organization and the failure of its leaders to control criminal elements and sadists.
 More fundamentally, it declined because it failed to achieve its central objective – the overthrow of Republican state governments in the South.

-After the Klan was suppressed, similar insurgent paramilitary groups arose that were explicitly directed at suppressing Republican voting and turning Republicans out of office: the White League, which started in Louisiana in 1874; and the Red Shirts, which started in Mississippi and developed chapters in the Carolinas.
-For instance, the Red Shirts are credited with helping elect Wade Hampton as governor in South Carolina.
-They were described as acting as the military arm of the Democratic Party and are attributed with helping white Democrats regain control of state legislatures throughout the South.
+After the Klan was suppressed, similar insurgent paramilitary groups emerged that were explicitly dedicated to suppressing Republican voting and removing Republicans from office.
+These included the White League, founded in Louisiana in 1874, and the Red Shirts, which originated in Mississippi and later developed chapters in the Carolinas.
+The Red Shirts, for example, are credited with helping elect Wade Hampton as governor in South Carolina, acting as the military arm of the Democratic Party and contributing to the restoration of white Democratic control of state legislatures throughout the South.
+According to Historian George C. Rable, the Red Shirts "formed a solid line around the ballot boxes and prevented Negros without Democratic tickets from approaching", and even when federal troops attempted to clear a path, "many had gone home".